tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 - Build a memory of the environment (**transition model**)
 - Update environment changes
 - **Sensor model** is learning how sensors interact differently in different environments
+- A little more data, but also more informed about the environment

+### Goal-based

 -